 There is a day of judgment coming (II Pet.
 3:3-7; II Thess.
 1:6-10; Heb.
 9:27; Acts 17:30,31; Jn.
 5:22,23,28,29; Matt.
 25:31-46; II Cor.
 5:10; Rev. 20:11-15).
-I was just reading in Amos 5:18-27 regarding how Israel was looking forward to the "day of the Lord".
-God challenges them, "Alas, you who are longing for the day of Yahweh!
-For what purpose will the day of Yahweh be to you?
-It will be darkness and not light..."
-God is not impressed with religious show or ritual.
-The Lord does not care what we say that we believe, if it is not evident in our behavior.
-Even the demons believe in God (Jas.
-2:19).
-God is looking for justice, righteourness, and true devotion to Him that translates into practical action.
 Note that Paul quotes from Psalm 62:12 and Proverbs 24:12, saying that God "will repay to each one according to their deeds."
 God will judge us based upon what we have done, or not done.
-We will be paid in a way that corresponds to what we did (Matt.
+We will be paid in a way that corresponds to our choices and actions (Matt.
 16:27).
-If we did evil, then a just recompense will be assigned to us (e.g., II Tim 4:14).
-If we did good, then a corresponding reward will be meted out to us (Rev. 22:12).
+If we did evil things, then a just recompense will be assigned to us (e.g., II Tim 4:14).
+If we did good acts, then a corresponding reward will be meted out to us (Rev. 22:12).

 This is true for church people, as well.
-For example, while the word picture of I Cor.
-3:10-15 is primarily about Christian leaders in the context, I believe it has application to all of us.
+For example, while the word picture of I Corinthians 3:10-15 is primarily about Christian leaders in the context, I believe it has application to all of us.
 There, Paul describes how we build upon the foundation of our spiritual lives (which is Christ) with a variety of ingredients.
 Some of these are inferior and transitory (wood, hay and straw), while some are precious, beautiful and able to endure the fires of testing which will come upon us (gold, silver, precious stones).
 If a person's works are burnt up, he or she is left with nothing.
 He or she may still enter heaven, but will have nothing to show for their lives here, because they invested their time and energy into things that produced no eternal benefit.

 The others, however, whose work stood the test of the fire, will enter into heaven full of the blessings of lives lived for God.
 The impact of their choices was that they were obedient to God, and influenced many others, who will welcome them into their eternal home (Lk.
 16:9).
-They chose to invest themselves in relationships with others, rather than creature comforts or flashy, materialistic things.
+They chose to invest themselves in redemptive relationships with others, rather than creature comforts or flashy, materialistic things.
 They used their earthly wealth, time and energy for eternal purposes, investing in others as an investment for the Kingdom of God.
 The fruit of those investments endures to eternity, while those of this material world do not transfer past the grave.

 Vss.
 7-10 of Romans 2 are somewhat controversial.
 They seem to be describing a "works righteousness".
 On closer examination, however, that is not what they are saying.
 They are, rather, describing an orientation or focus.
 On the one hand are the ones seeking glory, honor and immortality by perseveringly doing good.
 To them, God will repay eternal life.
-On the other hand, are the ones who, out from self-seeking and stubborn-resistance to the truth, are trusting in unrighteousness.
+On the other hand, are the ones who, oriented out from self-seeking and stubborn-resistance to the truth, are trusting in unrighteousness.
 To these, God will repay wrath and fury.
-The first group are seeking for something outside of themselves, reaching out to God in faith that He will reward those who respect Him and seek to do His will (cf. Acts 10:34,35; Heb.
+The first group are seeking for something outside of themselves, ...reaching out to God in faith that He will reward those who respect Him and seek to do His will (cf. Acts 10:34,35; Heb.
 11:6).
 The second group are not at all seeking to reach out to God.
 They seek only their own immediate pleasure.
 They even stubbornly resist what they know is true (again, suppressing the truth in unrighteousness - Rom.
 1:18).
 Accountability to God, or eternal life, are of no concern or interest to them.